+In the case of the Member's death, benefits will be paid directly to the Member's beneficiary.
 In the case of a Dependent's death, all benefits are payable to the Member.

 Blue Cross must receive proof of claim as soon as is reasonably possible and in no event later than 12 months following the date of death.